5 actions to refresh your SME strategy

 Once insurers understand the variations between customer types (e.g. trade, size), and thus the effort required to build a market-beating business, they should revisit their strategy and confirm that they are focused on the right segments.
 This may involve exiting certain parts of the market via a portfolio divestment, or outsourcing customer types to a third party.

 Oxbow Partners has worked extensive in SME insurance.
 We have deep experience helping clients build robust strategies for their SME business and executing on those strategies.
-Our database of over 280 core insurance systems is used to help incumbents select vendors to support their businesses.
+Our database of over 2000 vendors is used to help incumbents select vendors to support their businesses.
 We have also supported several large players divest legacy SME portfolios when they have repositioned their strategies.
 Please get in touch if you would like to discuss your SME opportunities.